Skip to content

 Why This Happens

-• Limited languages are bundled by default — to keep the bundle small, prism-react-renderer only includes ~30 common languages.
+• Limited languages are bundled by default — to keep the bundle small, prism-react-renderer only includes roughly thirty common languages.
 Rust, Go, Ruby, and many others need additional Prism languages loaded separately.

 • The theme must be passed to Highlight — without a theme prop, tokens are generated but have no color styles.
 The render prop gives you un-styled tokens that you must apply styles to.

-• The style from getLineProps/getTokenProps contains the colors — if you override styles or don’t spread the props, colors are lost.
+• The style from getLineProps/getTokenProps contains the colors — if you override styles or do not spread the props, colors are lost.

 Fix 1: Basic Setup (v2)